dodero/gii-dss-iiss/bibliografia.md

 A. Hunt & D. Thomas. <a id="pragmatic">The Pragmatic Programmer.</a> Addison-Wesley, 1999.

-M. Fowler, K. Beck, J. Brant, W. Opdyke & D. Roberts. <a id="refactoring">Refactoring.
-Improving the Design of Existing Code.</a> Addison-Wesley, 2008.
+M. Fowler. <a id="refactoring">Refactoring.
+Improving the Design of Existing Code.</a> Addison-Wesley, 2nd Edition, 2008.

 E. Yourdon & L. Constantine. <a id="yourdon">Structured Design: Fundamentals of a Discipline of Computer Program and Systems Design.</a> Prentice Hall, 2nd edition, 1986.